Overview: ProWalker GPU (formerly Podium Walker) now uses NVIDIA Iray as its primary render engine!

-- SU Podium materials integration - Podium Walker still supports and relies on all of SU Podium's material settings (reflection, refraction, transparency).
-If you have not already done so, it is recommended that you install SU Podium to make the most of Podium Walker's ability to render materials realistically.
+- SU Podium materials integration - Podium Walker still supports and relies on all of SU Podium's material settings (reflection, refraction, transparency, and all Podium light types).
+If you have not already done so, it is strongly recommended that you install SU Podium to make the most of Podium Walker's ability to render materials realistically.

 Podium Walker UI/Workflow Changes:

 The lighting dialog, render preferences, export settings, render modes, and general UI have all been modified to accommodate the new Iray rendering workflow.

 Above is the new UI for ProWalker GPU.
 For now, we can ignore the "Presets" dialog and camera navigation icons, as they work exactly the same as before.
 If you are new to Podium Walker, please read here for an overview of camera navigation and here for camera animation.